Typing: Hybrid

 There are many idiosyncratic typing styles in between novice-style "hunt and peck" and touch typing.
 For example, many "hunt and peck" typists have the keyboard layout memorized and are able to type while focusing their gaze on the screen.
 Some use just two fingers, while others use 3–6 fingers.
 Some use their fingers very consistently, with the same finger being used to type the same character every time, while others vary the way they use their fingers.

 One study examining 30 subjects, of varying different styles and expertise, has found minimal difference in typing speed between touch typists and self-taught hybrid typists.
 According to the study, "The number of fingers does not determine typing speed...
 People using self-taught typing strategies were found to be as fast as trained typists... instead of the number of fingers, there are other factors that predict typing speed... fast typists... keep their hands fixed on one position, instead of moving them over the keyboard, and more consistently use the same finger to type a certain letter."
-To quote doctoral candidate Anna Feit: "We were surprised to observe that people who took a typing course, performed at similar average speed and accuracy, as those that taught typing to themselves and only used 6 fingers on average."
+To quote Prof. Dr. Anna Feit: "We were surprised to observe that people who took a typing course, performed at similar average speed and accuracy, as those that taught typing to themselves and only used 6 fingers on average."

 Thumbing

 A late 20th century trend in typing, primarily used with devices with small keyboards (such as PDAs and Smartphones), is thumbing or thumb typing.
 This can be accomplished using either only one thumb or both the thumbs, with more proficient typists reaching speeds of 100 words per minute.
 Similar to desktop keyboards and input devices, if a user overuses keys which need hard presses and/or have small and unergonomic layouts, it could cause thumb tendonitis or other repetitive strain injury.
+The practice of "thumbing" was popularized by the BlackBerry pager.

 Words per minute

 Words per minute (WPM) is a measure of typing speed, commonly used in recruitment.
-For the purposes of WPM measurement a word is standardized to five characters or keystrokes.
-Therefore, "brown" counts as one word, but "mozzarella" counts as two.
+For the purposes of WPM measurement, a word is standardized to five characters or keystrokes.
+Therefore, "brown" counts as one word but "mozzarella" counts as two.

 The benefits of a standardized measurement of input speed are that it enables comparison across language and hardware boundaries.
 The speed of an Afrikaans-speaking operator in Cape Town can be compared with a French-speaking operator in Paris.

 Today, even Written Chinese can be typed very quickly using the combination of a software prediction system and by typing their sounds in Pinyin.
 Such prediction software even allows typing short-hand forms while producing complete characters.
 For example, the phrase "nǐ chī le ma" (你吃了吗) meaning "Have you eaten yet?" can be typed with just 4 strokes: "nclm".